k9mil/cs408-mark-management-system/README.md

 - PostgreSQL >= 14.10
 - Git >= 2.37.1

-_note that lower versions may work with the system, however, these are the versions that the system was built with._
+_Please note that lower (or higher) versions may work with the system, however, these are the versions that the system was built with._

 Any further dependencies will be installed as part of the setting up process.